str1ngth3ory/Decision-Trees-and-Multiclass-Classification/setup.md

 `git commit -am "<funny message vilifying TAs for the update>"`

 # Submit your code
-A friendly reminder: please ensure that your submission is in `decision_trees_submission.py`.
-The script described in the following section automatically sends that file to the servers for processing.
+A friendly reminder: please ensure that your submission is in `submission.py`.

-To submit your code and have it evaluated for a grade, use `python submit.py`.
-Please check [Bonnie](https://bonnie.udacity.com/student) for the current submission limitations.